GabrielOnDelphi/TokenVampire-plugin/README.md

 - Per-project bar chart (same renderer, filtered data)
 - Selection preserved across automatic refreshes

+### Tools Tab
+- Top-10 tool calls over the last 7 days
+- Three sortable columns: **Calls** / **Cost (est.)** / **Avg ms**
+- Lazy refresh: scan only fires when you open the tab — never burns CPU in the background
+- Cost attribution: each turn's output tokens split evenly across the turn's tool_uses
+- Pairs `tool_use` and `tool_result` JSONL entries for accurate duration measurement

+### Auto-Ping (Optional, Opt-In)
+- Disabled by default to keep the "0 tokens" promise intact
+- Smart trigger: pings Claude only when no session is active, or when the current session is within 30 minutes of its hard-reset
+- User-configurable interval (30 to 240 minutes, default 60)
+- Spawns `claude -p "hi"` headless via `cmd.exe` — no visible window, detached
+- After 3 consecutive spawn failures it disables itself for the run; auto-re-enables when you re-open Settings
+- Uses a few tokens per ping (typically <50 output tokens), worth it to start a fresh 5h window before you actually need to work

+### Vote Prompt (One-Time)
+- After your 3rd launch, asks once whether you want to help shape the next feature
+- Three buttons: Vote now (opens GitHub Discussions), Remind me later (7 days), Never (permanent)
+- ESC / X-button defaults to "Remind me later" — never re-fires on the same launch

 ### General UI
 - Status bar: last scan time, session files scanned, messages in 5h, active project count
 - Manual refresh button